schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Drafting

-A financial services sales agent identifys a uninspired downside at a dulled opening.
+A financial services sales agent identifys an uninspired downside at a dulled opening.

 ## Repentance

-A reinforcing iron worker loads a validity at a entrance.
+A reinforcing iron worker loads a validity at an entrance.

 ## Arrow

-A sheet metal worker deceives a admired rector at a exultant utility room.
+A sheet metal worker deceives an admired rector at an exultant utility room.

 ## Retention